artibella/uniglobe/README.md

    > Here you can also manage your header and footer content - logo and navigation links.

 Important: in order to apply theme changes, you must re-publish the "Main Header" pattern after every time you change the `theme` on the integration settings page.

-### Additional examples

-This package contains an additional set of examples based on the Component Starter Kit components:

-1. Coveo Search Page
-1. Algolia Search Page (soon...)